 Dubai, United Arab Emirates.
 Last trip: Fall semester, 2016.

-Periodically in the fall semester Politics 355, Global Security, travels as a class to an international site for a week of field experiences at the end of the semester.
+Periodically in the fall semester Politics 240 travels as a class to an international site for a week of field experiences at the end of the semester.
 In Fall 2016 the class visited the United Arab Emirates for briefings on issues related to regional and global security and meetings with local students and organizations.
-See the course photo album from the trip.
+See the course photo album from the last trip.

 POL 382: Politics of Western Europe

-In the spring semester, typically every third year, Politics 382 travels as a class to Strasbourg and Paris, France, for one week of site visits to French and European Union institutions and for meetings with European students and French, European, and American political leaders and diplomats.
-See the course website for information about the course in 2017.
+Politics 382 ocasionally travels as a class to Strasbourg and Paris, France, for one week of site visits to French and European Union institutions and for meetings with European students and French, European, and American political leaders and diplomats.
+See the course photo album from the last trip.

 POL 386: Politics of East Asia

-In the spring semester, typically every third year, Politics 386 travels as a class to Seoul, South Korea, for one week of site visits.
+Ocassionally in the spring semester Politics 386 travels as a class to Seoul, South Korea, for one week of site visits.
 See the course blog for pictures and student reflections from the 2015 trip.